-We offer a variety of courses at Key Stage 4 during Years 9 to 11, each tailored to pupils’ needs.
-These are the separate GCSE Sciences of Biology, Chemistry and Physics, Core Science and Additional Science.
-Students have opportunities to attend many different and exciting extra curricular activities, including Extreme Physics.
-All GCSEs are accredited by AQA.
+We offer two pathways at Key Stage 4 during Years 9 to 11, each tailored to pupils’ needs.
+These are the separate GCSE Sciences of Biology, Chemistry and Physics, or Trilogy Science.

-Specialist teachers teach all subjects, typically over five hour sessions per week during Year 12 and over five hour sessions during Year 13.
+Specialist teachers teach all subjects, typically over five hour sessions per week during Year 12 and over five 50 minute sessions during Year 13.
 The subjects on offer are AS and A2 Biology, Chemistry and Physics.
-We also offer the very popular BTEC Applied Science at Level 3, enabling students to achieve half, one and two GCE equivalencies depending upon the depth they wish to study.
-All GCEs are accredited by OCR and the BTEC qualifications are accredited by Edexcel.
+We also offer the very popular BTEC Applied Science at Level 3, enabling students to achieve one and a half GCE equivalencies.
+All GCEs are accredited by OCR and the BTEC qualifications are accredited by Pearson.

 Psychology is also available at Key Stage 5 and proves to be one of the most popular Sixth Form subjects with many students choosing to study it further at University level.
 For many students, it is a ‘new’ subject and the syllabus covers a wide range of fascinating and topical issues.
 Students normally have four hours teaching during the week and cover a broad range of topics including how to carry out a basic psychological enquiry.
 Students explore why we behave differently in the presence of others, how and why we remember and forget things, discuss possible explanations for aggressive or unusual behaviour and consider conditions such as Autism.
 The Psychology GCE is accredited by AQA.

-Further information on all the courses is available from the Science Department.
+Further information on all courses is available from the Science Department.